 In the early days of Rome, to be a Roman citizen was equivalent to being a Roman soldier, which was a very different situation to the end of the Roman empire where the army was a professional one, separate from civilians and split between a territorial army and a frontier army.
-From a social-political perspective we can therefore imagine that in the early days of Rome the king had little choice but to form an alliance with the people (or more prominent families, represented by their voting class, curiae) and indeed with their nearest neighbours such as the Etruscans, whilst towards the end of the empire the socio-political sphere was quite separate from the military sphere hence inducing far more complex dynamics.
+From a social-political perspective we can therefore imagine that in the early days of Rome the king had little choice but to form an alliance with the people (or more prominent families, represented by their voting class, curiae) and indeed with their nearest neighbours such as the Etruscans, whilst towards the end of the Western empire the socio-political sphere was increasingly detached from the imperial ruling and military spheres, and with far more complex dynamics.

 The diagrams below give a simplistic view of what might have defined a Roman citizen in the early days of Rome (say 450BC) and during the period of decline of the Roman empire (say 450AD, 900 years later).
 We propose that the definition was initially a relatively simple one, whilst towards the end it was rather more complex; so complex that it induced irreparable splits in society.
 A divided society is certainly not a good basis for a strong nation.

-- In one early episode the poor plebeians actually abandoned Rome and left the rich Patricians to themselves: they were “begged” to return and given increased rights and privileges
+In one early episode the poor plebeians actually abandoned Rome and left the rich Patricians to themselves: they were “begged” to return and given increased rights and privileges in law-making.

 Once the republic and its political balances gave way to centralised imperial power the need to keep the (poor) masses appeased coupled with the huge number of slaves intermingled in the population was a cause for continuous concern for the emperors and ruling elite.
 This need showed through in a number of ways.
 We give two examples:

-- innovation and mechanization wasn’t particularly fostered because of the impact it could have on labour: a modern proverb would be “idle hands are the devil’s tools”!
+innovation and mechanization wasn’t particularly fostered because of the impact it could have on labour: a modern proverb would be “idle hands are the devil’s tools”!
 Emperor Vespasian is particularly remembered for having taken such a view of the dangers involved in labour saving technologies.

-- Bread and Circus: Roman satirists spoke of “panem et circenses” as a means of keeping the poor classes quiet and happy.
-Social security is a fine thing but can get very expensive and cause huge distortions in the economy.
+Bread and Circus: Roman satirists like Juvenal and Martial spoke of “panem et circenses” as a means of keeping the poor classes quiet and happy.
+Social security is a fine thing but can get very expensive and cause huge distortions in the Roman economy.
 The bread and circus strategy worked well for some 300 years but what was to happen when the money ran dry and the other dichotomies became more pronounced?

-The population might have revolted yet by that time it was either hard to rebel and in any case it was difficult to get a unitary definition of what the population really stood for, or indeed what the definition of Roman society really was.
+The population might have revolted, yet by that time it was either hard to rebel, difficult to get a unitary definition of what the population really stood for, or indeed what the definition of Roman society really was.
 There was an identity crisis and when pressure really built up the only escape route left to the poorer “Roman” individual was an increasing interest in Roman mystical religions like Mithraism.
 Christianity ultimately won the day but implied a break with many of the original values of being a Roman.